-Elyse Adler is an Assistant Professor in the School of Business at Liberty University
+Elyse Adler is an Assistant Professor of Information Technology

 In an online class, the course discussion board often takes the place of the face-to-face discussions you’d normally have in the classroom.

 If you’re meeting completely asynchronously, the discussion boards might be students’ only opportunity to interact with each other.
 If you have any synchronous sessions, the discussion boards are a place to further conversation.

 When structuring the discussion boards in my courses, it’s helpful to provide both required, structured forums, as well as a “community center.”